larsensong/alx-frontend-for-fun/README.md

 Markdown to HTML
 # alx-frontend-for-fun

-I will be developing a web based app using react.In other projects i
+I will be developing a web based app using react.In other projects i will